 Wearing the #6 jersey and playing as the right wing she said “basically it’s a forward.
 I have a left wing and a center and we pass to one another to help make goals.
 We’re normally the ones that score goals and we can always pass backwards to the defender to try and help them.”

 “The major accomplishments for us are making goals and just doing teamwork.
 Its hard when you don’t communicate.
 If you don’t communicate with your players, it's hard to complete those accomplishments.
-A major accomplishment I’ve done is hold the stick.
+A major accomplishment I’ve done is [improve my stick handling].
 Now I’ve accomplished being able to skate and stay up with the rest of my team.”

 Whitehouse likes the sport and said that “the team is nice and they support well.”
 “I really like the rush you get when you’re on the ice.
 Even though its forty-five seconds, it feels like there’s a rush when you can get on the ice and play with your team.”